 6. To clean cast iron cookwear, don’t use detergents.
 Just scrub them with salt and a clean, dry paper towel.

 7. Will milk curdle if it is allowed to boil?
 It turns out that this age-old piece of wisdom isn’t true, after all.
-Milk that has been boiled is perfectly safe to consume.
+Milk that has been boiled is perfectly

 8. To clean an electric kettle with calcium buildup on the heating element, boil a mixture of half white vinegar and half water, then empty.